philiparvidsson/Entity-Component-System/README.md

-# Attempting the Entitiy Component System Architectural Pattern in C
+# Attempting the Entity Component System Architectural Pattern in C

 This project had several important aspects;